driven-app/porsche-connect/README.md

 Battery Level: 53%; Remaining Range: 180 KM; Charging Status: NOT_CHARGING; Plug Status: DISCONNECTED
 ```

-To get a list of all trips taken by the vehicle.
-You can specify either `short` or `long` term trips by using the `--trip-type` option.
-If no option is specified, it defaults to displaying `short` term trips.
+To get a list of all trips taken by the vehicle:

+*You can specify either `short` or `long` term trips by using the `--trip-type` option.
+If no option is specified, it defaults to displaying `short` term trips.*

 ```bash
 $ porsche show-trips <username> <password> <vin> --trip-type <trip-type>